christopherkelley89/EventTrackingApp/README.md

 4. Add new events by using the event creation mechanism.
 5. Remove events that are no longer required.
 6. Receive notifications on the day of scheduled events to stay updated.
+7. SMS Permissions are set once.
+Currently testing but to test functionality you can uninstall the app in Android emulator and rerun code or try toggling off the settings from the android emulator under settings
+8. Long press Events in the main activity screen will highlight them and then you can choose delete event
+9. Log out will log you out of the app.

 ## Screenshots
 ![image](https://github.com/christopherkelley89/EventTrackingApp/assets/60987011/d8453954-106f-43d3-9c1a-3fe28c8ca470)